-Boys Girls

-Baseball Basketball

-Basketball Bowling

-Bowling Cheerleading

-Cross Country Competitive Cheer

-Football (w/Wheatley HS) Cross Country
+BoysGirlsBaseballBasketballBasketballBowlingBowlingCheerleadingCross CountryCompetitive CheerFootball (w/Wheatley HS)Cross Country

 Golf Gymnastics (w/Wheatley HS)

-Lacrosse (w/Wheatley HS) Field Hockey
+Lacrosse (w/Wheatley HS)

-Soccer Lacrosse

-Swimming Soccer
+Soccer

-Tennis Softball

-Track Swimming
+Swimming

+Soccer

-Volleyball (MS) Tennis
+Tennis

-Wrestling Track
+Track

 Volleyball

+Wrestling

+Field Hockey

+Lacrosse

+Soccer

+Softball

+Swimming

+Tennis

+Track

+Volleyball

-607.4 READMITTANCE TO ATHLETIC ACTIVITY FOLLOWING INJURY OR ILLNESS:
+607.4 READMITTANCE TO ATHLETIC ACTIVITY FOLLOWING AN INJURY OR ILLINESS:

-- 1. Any athlete who suffers an injury or illness (absent 5 days or longer) which requires evaluation by a health professional and, as a result, is disgualified from participation in physical education and/or interscholastic participation, must be requalified for interscholastic athletic competition. - 2.
-Before readmitting the athlete, the school physician will require written permission from the attending physician stating that the student is physically capable of requalifying for participation in physical education and the interscholastic program.

-NOTE: Any pupil whose safe participation is in question as a result of the health history interview, or injury, or prolonged participation. (as per NYSPHS Athletic Association Handbook 1992-94 - page 57)

-- 3. In the event that questions arise regarding injury or illness, the Health Office should be contacted immediately. - 4.
+- 1. Any athlete who suffers an injury or illness (absent 5 days or longer) which requires evaluation by a health professional and, as a result, is disqualified from participation in physical education and/or interscholastic participation, must be requalified for interscholastic athletic competition. - 2.
+Before readmitting the athlete, the school physician will require written permission from the attending physician stating that the student is physically capable of requalifying for participation in physical education and the interscholastic program. - NOTE: Any pupil whose safe participation is in question as a result of the health history interview, or injury, or prolonged participation. (as per NYSPHS Athletic Association Handbook 1992-94 page 57). - 3.
+In the event that questions arise regarding injury or illness, the Health Office should be contacted immediately. - 4.
 All physicians' notes (to include health professionals) must be submitted to the Health Office so they can be noted on the student's health record and reviewed by the school nurse and/or the school physician.

-607.5 INTERSCHOLASTIC ATHLETICS CUT POLICY REGULATION-#5281-R
+607.5 INTERSCHOLASTIC ATHLETICS CUT POLICY REGULATION -#5281-R

 The philosophy of the Board of Education is that interscholastic athletics for boys and girls is an integral and desirable part of the school district's secondary educational program.
 The Board of Education encourages and supports participation of all students in our athletic programs.

-At the 7th and 8th grade level, consistent with our middle school philosophy of encouraging students to try new activities and explore their interests, the Board of Education supports a full, modified level athletic program.
+At the 7 & 8 grade level, consistent with our MS philosophy of encouraging students to try new activities and explore their interests, the Board of Ed. supports a full, modified level athletic program.
 No students will be deprived of an opportunity to participate in interscholastic sports in 7th or 8th grade.

 However, at the Junior Varsity and Varsity levels, procedures shall be established which limit the participation in each sport based on the guidelines established.
-The procedures for cutting students from athletic teams will only be utilized when absolutely necessary.
+The procedures for cutting students form athletic teams will only be utilized when absolutely necessary.

-Consistent with the Board of Education philosophy on interscholastic athletics and upon the recommendation of the athletic director and the high school principal, the following procedures should be adhered to by coaches recommending cuts in athletic teams:
+Consistent with the Board of Education Philosophy on interscholastic athletics and upon the recommendation of the athletic director and the high school principal, the following procedures should be adhered to by coaches recommending cuts in athletic teams: